DataDog/hiring-engineers/answers.md

 Because the Datadog agent has access to the local OS, it is able to provide a detailed view of the system.
 Additionally, as the agent is onboard the host, there is no loss of data when the agent loses connectivity to Datadog.
 The agent is also lightweight in its CPU/memory/disk footprint, while also offering action / command based capabilities in addition to the aforementioned data collection features (i.e. restart a process, reboot, etc.).

 Some organizations may be “anti-agent” for any number of reasons.
 Datadog understands this is the case for some environments, and as a result, an agent-optional approach can be taken whereby only a single Datadog agent needs to be deployed, from which remote monitoring metrics can be collected.
-Some examples of elements where agentless data collection is applicable includes the monitoring of hypervisors, network devices and more.
+Some examples of elements where agentless data collection is applicable include the monitoring of hypervisors, network devices and more.
 Cloud environments such as AWS can be monitored remotely via their API, or Datadog agents can be deployed on hosts for more granular and timely data collection.

 To summarize, by strategically deploying Datadog agents across your environment, you can easily monitor local or remote systems, making this architecture ideal for managing cloud or hybrid infrastructures.

-A high level architecture diagram of Datadog can be found here:
+A high-level architecture diagram of Datadog can be found here:

 ![arch](https://github.com/dbirck/hiring-engineers/blob/master/arch-overview.png)